We win for edgiest title in a PowerPoint book

-Across over 340 pages, Altman holds nothing back about why the presentations industry suffers from a bad reputation and the role that end users have in that reputation.
+Across 275 pages, Altman holds nothing back about why the presentations industry suffers from a bad reputation and the role that end users have in that reputation.
 He also writes with authority and eloquence about the solutions to these problems.

 This book is for users of all versions of PowerPoint.

 An efficient and up-to-date read